Bolton Priory: The St Cuthbert Lecture

 Held annually in February or March, this lecture's subject is on a topic of wider society, religious or historical interest.
 Speakers have included James Bell, Bishop of Ripon; Professor Richard Morris, the archaeologist and historian; Toby Howarth, Bishop of Bradford; and Revd Canon Alan Billings, South Yorkshire Police and Crime Commissioner.
+Recent speakers have included the Rt Hon Dominic Grieve KC PC, the journalist and author Peter Oborne, the medieval historians Professor Sir Ian Kershaw and Professor David Stocker and the former Dean of Christ Church Cathedral, Oxford the Reverend Professor Martyn Percy.

 Priory Concert Series

 A series of four concerts during the summer of each year.
-Past performances have featured Leeds Philharmonic Society, the York Waits, Steeton Male Voice Choir, and the Manchester Chorale among others.
+Past performances have featured Leeds Philharmonic Society, the York Waits, Kantos Chamber Choir, The Lady Clare's Consort and the Manchester Chorale among others.

-Celebrity Organ Recital Series

-A series of four organ recitals during the summer, typically featuring organists with cathedral experience or equivalent.
-These have included Neil Taylor from Sheffield Cathedral; George Chittenden of the Sankta Maria Kyrka, Helsingborg, Sweden; and Alexander Woodrow of Bradford Cathedral.

-Bolton Priory Mystery Play

-Performed every two or three years during the summer, this Mystery Play makes full use of the Priory's varied surroundings to stage a performance in which both performers and audience move from scene to scene.
-Thus, John the Baptist performs baptisms in the River Jordan, represented here by the River Wharfe; and Pontius Pilate's palace is set in a relatively intact corner of the priory ruins.

-Bolton Priory Live Nativity

-Staged annually prior to Christmas.
-Similarly to the Mystery Play, the audience, together with performers, animals and baby Jesus, move from scene to scene through various parts of the priory ruins.
+In popular culture

+The cover of the 1981 album Faith by English rock band The Cure, designed by Porl Thompson, is a veiled picture of Bolton Priory in the fog.